HunterTekaj/sche/README.md

 # sche
 'sche' is a simple bash text-based application for managing time and popping notifications in certain hours

+## Requirements (sorta)
+'_notify-send_' working for half of this to work i think that's it (not counting obvious ones and all the stuff you may need for notify-send to work)
 ___
 ## "Help me!"
 > "Do not worry my friend..."